Y0nnyy/mailman-ldap-memberadaptor/README.md

 1. This module does not support for adding/remove users.

-2. Bounce processing is only partially supported not supported.
+2. Bounce processing is only partially supported.
 If `alwaysDeliver` is set to `False`, users will be deactivated but not removed (see 1.).
    If it is set to `True` bounce processing is completely disabled.

-3. The Mailman Web interface does not detect that we implement that we do not implement the add/remove function and will show a useless error message.
+3. The Mailman Web interface does not detect that we do not implement the add/remove function and will show a useless error message.

 4. The LDAP settings themselves (e.g. ldapsearch) are only administrable by editing extend.py, not over the Web.